Commutant lifting, interpolation, and perturbations on the polydisc: Concluding remarks

 Finally, we remark that, unlike the present case of scalar functions, the earlier lifting theorem and the solutions to the interpolation problem work equally well for the operator or vector-valued functions \cite{AM Crelle, Ball et, Ball-Trent}.
 The powerful $n$-variables von Neumann inequality (which is automatic in the case of $n=2$ but not so when $n>2$), like the Sz.-Nagy and Foia\c{s} \cite{NF 68} effective dilation theoretic approach appears to be a key factor.
 However, as previously stated, we followed a function theoretic route pioneered by Sarason in his work \cite{Sarason}.
 The results reported here, we think, will be also helpful in building related theories like isometric dilations for commuting contractions, several variables von Neumann inequality, Nehari problem on $\D^n$, etc., similar to Sarason's classic result.

-\textbf{Acknowledgement:} We are thankful to Professor Gadadhar Misra and Professor Nikolai Nikolski for their insightful comments and observations.
+\textbf{Acknowledgement:} We thank the referees for their valuable comments.
+We are also thankful to Professor Gadadhar Misra and Professor Nikolai Nikolski for their insightful comments and observations.
 The research of the second named author is supported in part by the Core Research Grant (CRG/2019/000908), and TARE (TAR/2022/000063) by SERB, Department of Science \& Technology (DST), Government of India.